RunestoneInteractive/RunestoneServer/docker/README.rst

 containers.
 A sample ``.env`` file is provided as ``docker/.env`` (copied from ``docker/.env.prototype`` on the first build).

-If you are running a local test/development instance, you should not need to modify any of the settings in .env.
+If you are running a local test/development instance, you should not need to modify any of the settings in ``.env``.
 If you are setting up a production server, you will need to modify the defaults.
 See the file for notes about what values are required.

 Python Settings